Double Indemnity (1944)

 In this captivating film noir (directed by Billy Wilder) successful insurance salesman Walter Neff (Fred MacMurray) is a goner from the moment he sees Phyllis Dietrichson (Barbara Stanwyck) standing above her stairs wearing only a towel while on a house call.
 They are very attracted to each other and carry on a strong flirtation.
 But the clever and sultry housewife is thinking of taking out an insurance policy on her husband (without his knowledge) and murdering him.
 Though Walter knows this is wrong, he quickly agrees to help Phyllis so that she’ll be free to marry him.

 While Phyllis betrays her husband, Walter betrays his boss and close friend, Barton Keyes (Edward G. Robinson in a rare good guy character role).
 Stanwyck told Wilder that she was afraid to take on the role of an out-and-out killer, but was later very glad about her decision.
-MacMurray, who thought he couldn’t handle the role, got the chance spread his acting chops.
+MacMurray, who thought he couldn’t handle the role, got the chance to show his acting chops.
 He’s mostly known for lightweight, Disney roles.
 As one IMDB commentator wrote: He is consumed by his passion and he will do anything because of what he perceives will be the reward for doing the crime.
 Walter Neff was perhaps Mr. MacMurray’s best creation.
 He is completely believable and vulnerable.

 I highly recommend this film because it has an interesting premise, terrific dialogue, and the the two leads have great chemistry together.
 The only thing I didn’t like about it- the platinum blonde wig worn by Stanwyck.